 How To Make Risotto

 I just love Italian recipes.
-Making risotto is as simple as sauteing the garlic and onion in olive oil for a few minutes and then adding in your vegetables and sauteing for another 5 minutes.
+Making risotto is as simple as sautéing the sliced garlic clove and diced onion in olive oil for a few minutes and then adding in your vegetables and sautéing for another 5 minutes.

 Next comes the process of adding the rice and then slowly adding small parts of the liquid until absorbed while constant stirring using a wooden spoon.
 When all the liquid is absorbed and the rice grains are slightly al dente, you can turn off the heat, garnish and serve.
 Enjoy!

-The sweet potatoes and the sun dried tomatoes go so well together to bring a sweetness balanced out the acidity of the tomatoes and complimented by the lovely herbaceous rosemary and sage.
+The sweet potatoes and the sun dried tomatoes go so well together to bring a sweetness balanced out the lovely acidity of the tomatoes and complimented by the herbaceous fresh rosemary and sage.
 And the onion and garlic are a must for the base of any great risotto!
 This risotto is an excellent choice served as a side dish or as a main course, depending on quantity.

 It is surprisingly easy to make a bold, restaurant style dish right in your own home.
 It has such a wonderful flavor.
 Have you ever tried making risotto before?
 Do you think you will this sun dried tomato sweet potato risotto now?
 It is certainly worth trying!